-Pay With Cash
+7. Pay With Cash

-The cash-buying process is typically much faster than going through a lender, and sellers don’t need to worry about financing issues that might hold up the deal or cause it to fall through.
+If you are able to do it, buying a house with cash can be very attractive to sellers.
+The process is typically much faster than going through a lender, and sellers don’t want to worry about financing issues that might hold up the deal or cause it to fall through.

 It’s even possible that a seller would choose a cash offer over a slightly higher offer backed by a mortgage.

-Increase the Size of Your Deposit
+8. Increase Your Deposit

-Write a Personal Letter
+9. Write a Personal Letter

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.